What to do in Colombia

 2. Stroll through -picture perfect- villages

-Colombia has more than 50 national parks, ranging from the popular Tayrona National Park On the Caribbean coast to national parks in the Andes Mountains and the Amazon.
+Colombia has more than 50 national parks, ranging from the popular Tayrona National Park on the Caribbean coast to national parks in the Andes Mountains and the Amazon.
 Check out some of Colombia’s most beautiful national parks here .

 Monkeys_on_a_tree_Llanos_Orientales